owntracks/booklet/docs/tech/json.md

 ## `_type=beacon`

 These messages are published when beacon ranging (iOS only) is enabled.
-Be advised that beacon ranging publishes a lot of messages.
+Be advised that beacon ranging publishes a lot of messages and has a strong impact on battery life.

 ```json
 {